zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Sam:  It’s $450.

 Heather:  Okay, I’ll think it over and get back to you.
-T hanks for your time.
+Thanks for your time.

 Sam:  These units go fast, so if you’re interested, I su ggest that you jump on it.